bombchus/z64-music-wiki/docs/index.md

     ---

-    For extra help with MMR related issues you can join the MMR Discord
+    For extra help with MMR related music issues you can join the Majora's Mask Randomzier Discord Server

     [:material-link-variant: Click Here to Join](https://discord.gg/7jBRhhJ)